 Partial or complete thyroid surgery may be performed to treat a variety of conditions affecting the thyroid gland.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs thyroid surgery for patients in the Central New Jersey area, inclding those in Princeton and Plainsboro, at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs thyroid surgery for patients in the Central New Jersey area, inclding those in Princeton, Monroe and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Thyroid Surgery?

 The thyroid is a gland of the endocrine system, affecting the body’s metabolism.
 Conditions such as hyperthyroidism, Graves’ disease, and goiters can cause the need for thyroid surgery to correct complications the patient is experiencing.

 The benefits of thyroid surgery range depending on the need for the surgery.
 Thyroid surgery can be an effective cure for thyroid cancer.
 When the thyroid is producing too much thyroid hormone, removing it can prevent this malfunction, allowing the hormone to be regulated medically.

 How is Thyroid Surgery Performed?

 Thyroid surgery is performed under general anesthesia.
 An incision is made in the neck, and either a partial lobe of the thyroid will be removed, or the entire gland, depending on your medical need for the surgery.
 A surgical drain may be placed, and the wound is sutured.

 Preparing For Thyroid Surgery